-Using the Document Management System (DMS) with DropBox
+Using the Document Management System (DMS) with Dropbox

-You should always keep a backup of your files in a separate physical location to your computer and on a backup device that is not physically connected to the computer being backed up.
+With Dropbox Basic you should always keep a backup of your files in a separate physical location to your computer and on a backup device that is not physically connected to the computer being backed up.

-When you use the Easify DMS in conjunction with DropBox, any files that you store using the Easify DMS will be automatically uploaded to your DropBox folder in the cloud, and similarly and files that you add to your DropBox folder will be available in the Easify DMS.
+When you use the Easify DMS in conjunction with Dropbox, any files that you store using the Easify DMS will be automatically uploaded to your Dropbox folder in the cloud, and similarly and files that you add to your Dropbox folder will be available in the Easify DMS.

 This means that you can access files stored in the Easify DMS from anywhere.